 C.J.
 Odling (2nd from Left, pointing at document on table) in DHO, Wengen, 1947

-In 1974 he contributed to the Downhill Only club journal with some reminiscences about the early days of ski-ing in Wengen:
+In 1974 he made his final contribution to the DHO journal with some reminiscences about the early days of ski-ing in Wengen:

 ‘..Since the Hon.
 Editor asked me to write a few lines for the Journal in connection with the Golden Jubilee Celebrations of the Club next February, I have been digging around in the attic to try and find some records and photographs of those days when we formed the D.H.O., and to supplement a memory which in the course of years has ossified.